01 of 11

 04 of 11

 Cycling through the mountains is one of the most thrilling and scenic ways to enjoy the snowless mountains.
 Keystone offers a Keystone Bike Academy, catering to riders of all levels.
 Sign up for clinics, from beginner to intermediate, or private lessons, depending on your goals and abilities.

 New to mountain biking?
-Take Bike 101 and learn how to Learn how to balance, shift and control your speed safely.
+Take Bike 101 and learn how to Learn how to balance, shift, and control your speed safely.
 Seeking an adrenaline rush?
 Check out the downhill guides.
-It's not a bad idea to take a class on downhill riding before barrelling down the mountain.Continue to 5 of 11 below.
+It's not a bad idea to take a class on downhill riding before barreling down the mountain.Continue to 5 of 11 below.

 05 of 11

 Keystone’s Kidtopia program offers all kinds of free activities every day, from nature hikes to dodgeball games.
 Kids can build kites, watch fireworks, munch on free cookies or saddle up for fun themed Wild West nights.
 There are activities all day, every day for kids in Keystone, making this mountain town one of the best places to visit for families.
 Kids are the top priority here.Continue to 6 of 11 below.

 06 of 11

 Keystone has a long list of some of the state's best summer festivals.
 A highlight is the annual Blue Ribbon Bacon Tour, with bacon samples, live music, a bacon-eating contest, beer and vendors all centered in downtown.
 Did we mention bacon?
 And bacon, too.